exasol/cloudwatch-dashboard-examples/README.md

 You can use this as a starting point for your own dashboards.
 For that you need to go through the following steps:

 * Checkout (or fork) this repository
-* Adopt the Dashboard to your needs (modify `src/main/java/com/exasol/cloudwatchexampledashboard/CloudwatchDashboardExamplesStack.java`)
+* Adapt the dashboard to your needs (modify `src/main/java/com/exasol/cloudwatchexampledashboard/CloudwatchDashboardExamplesStack.java`)
 * [Install the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install)
 * Deploy your dashboard using
     ```shell